-Development Code Amendments PRD (proposed) (a) Notice that a public hearing shall be held upon request by any person is provided to all persons who would otherwise be required to be notified of a public hearing as well as any other persons known to be interested in receiving notice, and (b) No request for a public hearing is received within 15 working days from the date of sending the notice.
+Interim Code Title 22I (existing) Development Code Amendments PRD (proposed) (a) Notice that a public hearing shall be held upon request by any person is provided to all persons who would otherwise be required to be notified of a public hearing as well as any other persons known to be interested in receiving notice, and (b) No request for a public hearing is received within 15 working days from the date of sending the notice.
 For purposes of this Section, "minor development" means a development that the County determines satisfies all of the following requirements: (a) Is consistent with the certified Marin County Local Coastal Program, (b) Requires no discretionary approvals other than a Coastal Permit, and (c) Has no adverse effect either individually or cumulatively on coastal resources or public access to the shoreline or along the coast.

-emergency situations such as storms, floods, or landslides sometimes require prompt action by property owners and by regulatory entities.
+18. Emergency coastal permits.
+The Interim Code contains no provisions for emergency coastal permits.
+At the coast, as elsewhere, emergency situations such as storms, floods, or landslides sometimes require prompt action by property owners and by regulatory entities.
 Thus, provisions for issuance of emergency coastal permits are appropriate, in order to provide prompt review of projects that may be required in order to respond to emergency conditions.
 The Coastal Act authorizes emergency procedures in Sections 30624 and 30611.
 Section 22.70.140 - Emergency Coastal Permits

-Interim Code Title 22I Development Code Amendments PRD (existing) (proposed) In the event of an emergency, the Director may issue a permit to authorize emergency work in compliance with this Section, and Section 30624 of the Coastal Act and Section 13329 of Title 14 of the California Code of Regulations.
+Interim Code Title 22I (existing) Development Code Amendments PRD (proposed) In the event of an emergency, the Director may issue a permit to authorize emergency work in compliance with this Section, and Section 30624 of the Coastal Act and Section 13329 of Title 14 of the California Code of Regulations.
 The Director shall not issue an emergency permit for any work to be conducted on any tidelands, submerged lands, or on public trust lands, whether filled or unfilled; requests for emergency work in these areas shall be referred to the Coastal Commission.
 A. Application.
 An application for an emergency permit shall be filed with the Director in writing if time allows, or in person or by telephone if time does not allow.
 B. Required information.
-The applicant shall report to the Director the following information, either during or as soon after the emergency as possible: The nature and location of the emergency; The cause of the emergency, insofar as this can be established; The remedial, protective, or preventative work required to deal with the emergency; and
+The applicant shall report to the Director the following information, either during or as soon after the emergency as possible: 1.
+The nature and location of the emergency; 2.
+The cause of the emergency, insofar as this can be established; 3.
+The remedial, protective, or preventative work required to deal with the emergency; and 4.
+The circumstances during the emergency that appeared to justify the course(s) of action taken, including the probable consequences of failing to take action.